MallikaJayaraman/tidydataproject/README.md

 I accomplished these steps using the sub and gsub functions.

 ### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Warwick defines tidy data as having the following characteristics:
+Wickham defines tidy data as having the following characteristics:
 1. Each variable forms a column.
 2. Each observation forms a row.
 3. Each type of observational unit forms a table